chalupajakub/chalupajakub/README.md

 Třebíč | April – May 2024
 - Collaborated on website development in a team
 - Gained experience in web design principles
 - Provided computer maintenance and technical support

-**Volunteer Work – Kočárka Březejc**
-- Assisted with event setup and cleaning
-- Helped serve food and drinks at community events

 ---